 The charcuterie board-bringer is always the favourite person in the room — not all heroes wear capes, OK?
 If you're stumped on where to start, we've got the ultimate guide for how to build that perfect charcuterie board.

 To teach us a thing or two about assembling a charcuterie board, we've recruited the help of maître fromager, Afrim Pristine of the Cheese Boutique.
-We chatted with the, ahem, big cheese to find out how to make a charcuterie board that will guarantee you a spot on the nice list this holiday season.
+We chatted with the, ahem, big cheese to find out how to make a charcuterie board that will guarantee you're the host with the most once socializing is back on the table.

 From how to organize your cheese to which cured meat to buy, Pristine tells us everything we need to know about making a charcuterie board that's sure to impress.